 Figure 3.
-Geology map (1984; elevations in feet) of the area shown in Figure 2.
+Geology map (JA Malan field sheet, 1984); elevations in feet) of the area shown in Figure 2.
 Hill 254 is within the circle.
 Arrow points to Wydgeleë.
-Green areas are shales.
-The orange patches are silcrete (and in places ferricrete) capping.
+Green areas are Bokkeveld Formation.
+The orange patches are silcrete capped hills.